danielcamp23/roku-miscellaneous/README.md

 - Improve focus handling to make it easier to assign the focus when navigating back
 - Add custom positions to the side menu items
 - Handle app errors
-- whenever a content task is run, the service has to be instantiated again.
+- Whenever a content task is run, the service has to be instantiated again.
 This has to be done because the urlTransfer is being recycled by the garbage collector.
 Find a way to avoid this